ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 | Request Encrypted  |                    Yes                     |
 | Response Encrypted |                     No                     |

 This API is implemented under the "Edit/Delete Course Runs" tab.

 Users must use this API to edit or delete a Course Run.

+Since the request is encrypted but the response is not, the request payload, along with the encrypted request payload is displayed to the user.

 #### View Course Sessions